wp-plugins/all-in-one-event-calendar/readme.txt

 **[ai1ec post_id="1, 2"]**

 == Changelog ==

+= Version 2.1.4 =
+* Improved context awareness of cache clean-up function to protect from accidentally removing files that do not belong to the plugin

 = Version 2.1.3 =
 * Added possibility to keep old events during ICS feeds update